TrellixVulnTeam/hither_U4DF/doc/overview.md

  - **[Apache Airflow](https://airflow.apache.org/)**, much like Celery, is more about task management.
 Building data science pipelines in Airflow is a common use case.
-What sets hither apart (in addition to its much lower barrier to entry) is, again, that hither wraps independent function elements.
-An Airflow workflow is likely to involve complex graphs of interrelated components, while a core hither use case is to bring together contributions from many different sources that do not need to interact with each other.
- __I THINK THE ABOVE PARAGRAPH IS PRETTY WEAK...__
+But this tool is quite complex and is certainly overkill when one wants to simply run many non-interacting jobs simultaneously.
+Hither has a much lower barrier to entry and has a simpler interface with minimal overhead.

 ### For reproducibility